-Introducing our new stone-milled matcha and hōjicha lattes
+Introducing our new matcha and hōjicha tea lattes

-In Japan, matcha and hōjicha lattes—though they are made of stone-milled tea—are often served at kissaten, the country’s very best coffee shops.
+In Japan, matcha and hōjicha tea lattes are often served at kissaten, the country’s very best coffee shops.
 That’s where our President of Asia, Saki Igawa fell in love with them.
 A Tokyo native, she’s a particular fan of hōjicha lattes.
 “Their roasted flavor reminds me of Japanese temples, where they have incense burning.
 Those scents make me calm.”

 So when the Mayor of Kyoto, Daisaku Kadokawa, told our CEO Bryan Meehan (photo below) that our cafes were perfect—except they lacked matcha—she had to agree.